bwat47/joplin-copy-as-html/README.md

 List leaders and nested list indentation will be maintained (these are normally lost when copying from the markdown viewer or rich text editor).

-As of version 1.0.8, the following options are provided to preserve specific markdown formatting in the text/plain output:
+The following options are provided to preserve specific markdown formatting in the text/plain output:

 - Preserve superscript characters `(^TEST^)`
 If enabled, `^TEST^` will remain `^TEST^` in plain text output.